-With generous funding from the UK public we are aiming to support 80,000 people (over the next two years) through food security, WASH, psychosocial support (basic services and protection), livelihood and disaster risk reduction.
+With generous funding from the UK public, we are aiming to support 8,000 people (over the next 18 months) with food security, water, sanitation and hygiene, livelihoods, shelter and disaster risk reduction.

-With Disasters Emergency Committee (DEC) funding, in particular, from the UK public Wahana Visi aim to do the following during the 6-month emergency phase
+With Disasters Emergency Committee (DEC) funding from the UK public Wahana Visi will aim to do the following during the 12-month recovery to rehabilitation phase:

 We are committed to providing ongoing support and assistance to these communities to support their recovery for the next eighteen months until September 2020, and then beyond this as long-term development programmes resume.